Published: 1-16-2024

 My biggest mistakes in this experience were:

-So my suggestions for avoiding this sort attack are:
+So my suggestions for avoiding this sort of attack are:

-1. When some doesn't look right, find out more, and repeat until it all makes sense.
-Don't assume.
+- When something doesn't look right, find out more, and repeat until it all makes sense.
+Don't assume things to pretend it makes sense.